hbk91/JHU_Coursera_Course8_Project/index.md

 ### 4. Building Classifier:

 a) **Cross Validation:**
-* A five fold cross-validation strategy has been adopted for all the three models.
+* A five fold cross-validation strategy has been adopted.

 ```r